 Every lender has different criteria for lending.
 Whether you can afford to repay the loan in the event that the borrower is unable to, is what the lender is most interested in.
 Because of this, some lenders favour guarantors who are employed full-time and those who are homeowners.

-Mortgage lenders look at every part of your income and expenses, including debts.
-It might prevent you from obtaining a second mortgage.
+Mortgage lenders look at every part of your income and expenses, including your debts, so if you’re a guarantor, it might prevent you from obtaining a second mortgage, too.
+In any case, always check the terms of the loan agreement before you commit to it.

 As mentioned, there is a chance that being a guarantor will raise your credit score.
 The borrower will need to stop making payments in order for you to somewhat improve your credit history, which means that you will be entirely responsible for repaying the guarantor loan.